dwyl/learn-aws-lambda/README.md

   More info and an example can be found [here](https://aws.amazon.com/blogs/compute/continuous-integration-deployment-for-aws-lambda-functions-with-jenkins-and-grunt-part-1/)

-### Trigger a Lambda function using the simple notification system
+### Trigger a Lambda function when an email is received by Amazon Simple Email Service

 Start by creating a blank AWS Lambda function that will be called whenever a new email comes in.